Now showing items 1-6 of 6

 Affinity for the Interface Underpins Potency of Antibodies Operating In Membrane Environments

-Rujas Díez, Edurne; Insausti González, Sara; Leaman, Daniel P.; Carravilla Palomanes, Pablo ORCID; González Resines, Saul; Monceaux, Valérie; Sánchez Eugenia, Rubén ORCID; García Porras, Miguel; Iloro, Ibon; Zhang, Lei; Elortza, Felix; Julien, Jean Philippe; Sáez Cirión, Asier; Zwick, Michael B.; Eggeling, Christian; Ojida, Akio; Domene, Carmen; Caaveiro, Jose M.M.; Nieva Escandón, José Luis (Cell Press, 2020-08-18)
+Rujas Díez, Edurne; Insausti González, Sara; Leaman, Daniel P.; Carravilla Palomanes, Pablo; González Resines, Saul; Monceaux, Valérie; Sánchez Eugenia, Rubén ORCID; García Porras, Miguel; Iloro, Ibon; Zhang, Lei; Elortza, Felix; Julien, Jean Philippe; Sáez Cirión, Asier; Zwick, Michael B.; Eggeling, Christian; Ojida, Akio; Domene, Carmen; Caaveiro, Jose M.M.; Nieva Escandón, José Luis (Cell Press, 2020-08-18)

 The contribution of membrane interfacial interactions to recognition of membrane-embedded antigens by antibodies is currently unclear.
 This report demonstrates the optimization of this type of antibodies via chemical ...